 Established machine builders have experienced research and development (R&D) personnel.
 They can take concepts and generate tangible products that scale for mass production.

-It’s advantageous for both manufacturers and the partner to work closely during the product development process to avoid potentially costly errors.
+It’s advantageous for both manufacturers and partner to work closely during the product development process to avoid potentially costly errors.

 No company or in-house staff know everything, so partnering with the right companies like Tech Group can significantly expand a manufacturers knowledge base.

 In a true manufacturer/machine builder partnership, the manufacturing partners may even help with pilot runs, mock-ups and stability studies.
 Invaluable in developing new machines for producing products.

 Quality and regulatory compliance represent a significant budget for a manufacturer.
 Depending on the type of products a business is selling, that type of infrastructure may not make sense to maintain in-house.